puppetlabs/puppetlabs-apache/README.md

 ### Templates

 The Apache module relies heavily on templates to enable the [`apache::vhost`][] and [`apache::mod`][] defined types.
-These templates are built based on [Facter][] facts specific to your operating system.
+These templates are built based on [Facter][] facts that are specific to your operating system.
 Unless explicitly called out, most templates are not meant for configuration.

 ### Tasks